tomcam/ec2-linux2-ami/docs/README.md

 |----------------|---------------------|
 | AF4355111FADFZ | ************** [Show]() |

 * As the explanation says, you get one chance to view the secret access key.
+Do not give it to anyon outside your group.

 * Choose **Show**, then copy the secret access key and paste it into your notes.

 * Choose **Access key ID** and copy and paste it into your notes too.

 * Choose Download .csv file and save it on your machine.
 The best place is to create the directory `~/.aws/` and name the file `config`.
-You might do something like:
+Depending on your operating system and shell, you might do something like:

 ```
-# Create the hidden aws directory:
+# Create the hidden aws directory.
 mkdir ~/.aws

 # Copy the downloaded keys to that directory